 - To provide leadership and guidance in the everyday operations of the organization.

 - To check in with the officers of the organization to discuss concerns with members, the organization and other issues either in person, on the telephone or via email.

-- To provide regular communication with the Office of Student Involvement in any instance requiring the support of that office.
+- To provide regular communication with Student Leadership & Involvement in any instance requiring the support of that office.

 - To serve as a role model for members of the organization.

 - To understand all College policies and provide support where appropriate, as well as indicate when actions and/or plans violate these policies.

 - To be involved and supportive in the training of new officers as needed.